-You are supposed to invest about 20 hrs/week for the entire semester, mainly during the second part of the week.
-You will spend a minimum of 75% of your time to develop a product related to your own field of expertise for your organization.
+You are supposed to invest 20 ECTS, 560 hours of internship work spread out over an entire semester.
+Your internship days will mainly fall into the second part of the week.
+You will spend a minimum of 60% of your internship time to develop a product related to your own field of expertise for your organization.
 In addition, you may work on other tasks that are relevant and interesting for you / your internship organization.
-During the semester there will be 8 or 9 educational sessions focused on product design and project planning.
-You will conclude this course with a product, a product development report, and a presentation.
+During the semester 10 educational sessions will be held, focused on product design and project planning.
+You will conclude this course with handing in a product, a product development report, and a reflection document.

 Where can I fulfil my internship?

-Organizing an internship / a product development task can be done by yourself.
+Organizing an internship / a product development task can be done with the help of the C-profile coordinator, who has an extensive network of organizations and potential product development tasks, but you can also do it yourself.
 To facilitate making the right choice in terms of a suitable internship / product development task, it is important to make three decisions: